tmabgdata/tmabgdata/README.md

 - 👨🏻‍🎓 I'm majoring in **Data Science** from [Uninter university](https://portal.uninter.com/)
 - 🛡 In the future I want to specialize in **Data Engineering** and **Data Security**
 - 📚 I currently study technologies, libraries, tools and concepts related to the vast universe of Data Science
-- 🙏🏻 Zen lifestyle and bodybuilding 💪🏻
+- 🙏🏻 Monk and bodybuilding lifestyle 💪🏻

 ### 🛠 Tech Stack: